mpdf/mpdf.github.io/fonts-languages/about-pdf-files.md

 They can do this in three ways:

 - PDF files have certain standard fonts: Arial/Helvetica, Times and Courier in the win-1252 character set, and Zapfdingbats and Symbol character sets.
-These fonts should be available to any PDF reading program,and do not need to be embedded in the PDF document.
+These fonts should be available to any PDF reading program, and do not need to be embedded in the PDF document.
 - Files using CJK (chinese-japanese-korean) characters can refer to standard fonts which are freely downloadable from the <a href="http://www.adobe.com/products/acrobat/acrrasianfontpack.html" target="_blank">Adobe website</a>.